-Emma believes that movement should be an enjoyable addition to life and not a chore to put on the to-do list.
-In her clinical practice, she has worked with a variety of clients from teenagers to people in their nineties; people recovering from and/or preparing for surgery, rehabilitating sports injuries, helping people return to work post-injury, and adapting sedentary lifestyles to include more movement.
-Her passion is helping others find the joy in living a healthy, active lifestyle.
+In her work as a kinesiologist, Emma believes that movement should be an enjoyable addition to life and not a chore to put on the to-do list.
+In her clinical practice, she has worked with a variety of clients from children to people in their nineties; people recovering from and/or preparing for surgery, rehabilitating sports injuries, helping people return to work post-injury, and adapting sedentary lifestyles to include more movement.
+Her passion is helping others find the joy in movement so that it may be a sustainable addition to their lives.